 When to put the candy bag down

-Some moms were fine with trick-or-treaters, as long as they were not yet teenagers.
+Some moms were fine with older trick or treaters, as long as they were not yet teenagers.
 “I would say that once they enter high school (9th grade), they are too old for it,” shared Kelly, mother of two.
 “I think at that point, they should have a party or something where they can dress up with their friends.”

 Anyone is game, as long as they’re in costume!